 But there are times when rules and boundaries must be respected.
 Because you have to follow through with a standard that is necessary at your house, and grandparents must respect that.
 In this case, being direct and kind in what the expected boundary is appropriate.
 If the boundary is repeatedly not respected, it is important to discuss what is happening.

-To set the grandparent up to listen well, I think it’s important to affirm them first and then explain why the boundary is necessary.
-When this is done, a loving grandparent can generally jump on board with following the boundary.
+To encourage the grandparents to listen well, I think it’s important to affirm them first and then explain why the boundary is necessary.
+When this is done, a loving grandparent can generally agree to follow the boundary.

 For example, “I know the standard when I was a baby was to lay babies in with a blanket because they like that.
 But we once found our baby with her head face down in the blanket, struggling to breathe.
 I know you are just trying to get her to sleep.
 But it just scares me that something might happen.
 And I know you don’t want that either.
 So we ask for no blankets when we lay her down.”